Citizen-Legislators

 The Economy

+The free market has an unmatched ability to create, innovate, and spread well-being in ever-widening circles.
+I don’t want it shackled by government and I don’t want it shackled by those who want it to work only for the few.
 We can end impediments to creating abundance, wherever they originate, and extend the benefits of our incredible free market system to everyone who has helped it come to be.

 Immigration

-There may be better ideas than I can propose to accomplish this.
+There may be better ideas than I can propose to get there.
 I suggest an independent Board of Immigration modeled on the Federal Reserve that can assess the impacts in each of 12 regions so that all of society can benefit from an appropriate level of immigration.
 Preference should be given to the millions of long-settled, law-abiding undocumented immigrants who can be provided a conditional path to legal status, while employers who exploit unauthorized labor and gain an unfair competitive advantage over ethical employers are prevented from continuing to do so and required to make amends for the wrongs they’ve perpetrated.

 American Know-How